Transportation to Campus

 - Choose the best way to turn left.
-There are two ways to make a left turn: 1) Like an auto, signal, move into the left lane, and turn left.
-2) Like a pedestrian, head directly to the far-side crosswalk.
-Walk your bicycle across.
+There are two ways to make a left turn: 1) Like an auto - signal, move into the left lane, and turn left.
+2) Like a pedestrian - head directly to the far-side crosswalk and walk your bicycle across.

 - Obey traffic signs and signals.
 Cyclists must behave like other vehicles if they are to be taken seriously by motorists.